FrazerSeymour/Awesome/README.md

 * **wicd-gtk** - WiFi manager of choice.
 * **xcompmgr** - for transparent terminals
 * **xscreensaver** - screen locker of choice

-## Old Repo History
-I originally stored my configuration in an Hg repo on BitBucket.
-I tried exporting the repo, but to no avail, so my first few commits are unavailable here.
-If they are ever needed, the old repo is still up at this link: https://bitbucket.org/FrazerS/awesome-stuff